Tag: Existential Despair

 My Delight Was My Demise

-However much I loved love and the delights of an existence made of dreams and gentle flowers.
-Reneged by mortals and secluded within my dark and comfortless crypt, I sought refuge in my fantasy, pursuing with my withered soul, steeped in sorrow, all my most hidden and forbidden desires.
+Reneged by mortals and secluded within my dark and comfortless vault, I sought refuge in my fantasy, while my withered soul was doused in sorrow.
+I strove to forget all my most hidden and forbidden desires, but their memories left an imprint on my heart.

-The echo of my sighs reached the stars, which gazed at me with cynicism and indifference, as if I were unworthy of their affection, while dark and menacing clouds reminded me of my defeat.
-While scattered feelings bounced within my torn and bloodless heart.
+Ghosts of the past spied on me, casting shadows upon the ancient walls, dilapidated by the storms.
+The echo of my sighs reached the stars, which gazed at me with cynicism and indifference, as if I were unworthy of their devotion, while dark and menacing clouds reminded me of my defeat.

-Threatening shadows embodied my fears and my most turbid secrets, which I would never have been able to reveal to any soul.
-And so, between resignation and funerary torpor, I lay inert, as though I were a stone statue.
-In all my fragility and in all my vulnerability, I knew that what awaited me was nothing but the destruction of my heart, my essence, my very self—total obliteration and oblivion.
-They were my final destination.
+Therefore, between surrender and fatal torpor, I lay inert, as though I were a marble statue.
+In all my fragility and in all my vulnerability, I knew that what awaited me was nothing but the doom of my heart, my essence, my very self.
+A total obliteration and oblivion were my final destination.

 Elisabetta Esther